 3. Be Accepting of Different Approaches and Opinions

-If you are an optimist who likes to brainstorm and seek a variety of solutions to problems, working with a pessimist who analyzes every last detail of an idea might be incredibly frustrating.
+If you are an optimist who likes to brainstorm and seek a variety of solutions to problems, working with a pessimist co-worker who analyzes every last detail of an idea might be incredibly frustrating.